PerseusDL/perseusld/CODE_REVIEW.md

 	https://raw.githubusercontent.com/caesarfeta/jslib/master/src/js/SharedConfig.js

+...

+    BMA: agree a singleton is probably better here

 ## jQuery callbacks
 Declaring functions within a jQuery callback is inevitable.
 But long functions... like more than 2 lines... probably should be pulled out into a full-fledged class method and then called from within the callback.